SridharRamesh/HowSridharThinks/_drafts/Fourier.md

 It is straightforwardly seen from the definition of the Fourier transform that also, conversely, multiplication by suitable exponentials on inputs turns into translation on the inputs.
 Note that the translations corresponding to a given exponential are opposite in these two correspondences.

 The translation of inputs -> multiplication by exponentials of outputs property immediately generalizes into the property that F(x convolved with y) = F(x) times F(y), by thinking of convolution with x as a linear combination of various translations.
-Similarly, the multiplication of inputs -> translation of outputs property tells us that F(F(x) times y) = (x reversed) convolved with F(y), again by thinking of convolution with x as a linear combination of suitable translations.
+Similarly, the multiplication of inputs by exponentials -> translation of outputs property tells us that F(F(x) times y) = (x reversed) convolved with F(y), again by thinking of convolution with x as a linear combination of suitable translations.
 (The reversal here comes from the last sentence of the previous paragraph).

+\[At this point, we know that the double Fourier transform followed by reversal commutes with both translation and multiplication by exponentials.
+We want to show that this entails being the identity times some constant.\]

 If we wish to show that F(F(x)) is proportional to (x reversed), it thus suffices to show that when y is proportional to the unit of multiplication (the constantly 1 function), we have that F(y) is proportional to the unit of convolution (the Dirac delta).